EasonXu-HY99/IS415_G10/README.md

 # Geospatial Analytics Project

 ## Project Title:
-**[Insert Your Project Title]**
+**Vietnam Economic Development (2019-2023)**

 ## Project Description
-This project aims to develop a web-based geospatial analytics tool to explore, analyze, and visualize spatial data using open-source web mapping APIs, data visualization APIs, and geospatial analysis libraries.
-We focus on spatial issues related to **[insert country]**, applying geospatial techniques to address **[insert topic/problem]** for deeper insights and decision-making.
+This project aims to develop a web-based geospatial analytics tool to explore, analyze, and visualize spatial data related to Vietnam’s economic development from 2019 to 2023.
+We utilize open-source web mapping APIs, data visualization APIs, and geospatial analysis libraries to analyze how Vietnam’s economy has evolved, providing deeper insights into growth patterns and regional disparities.

 ### Project Motivation
-The project explores **[insert key issues or problems, e.g., "the impact of drug abuse across regions in Thailand and its correlation with socio-economic factors"]**.
-We aim to provide actionable insights by leveraging geospatial data analysis techniques and visualization tools.
+The project explores the **economic growth and regional disparities** in Vietnam from 2019 to 2023, with the potential to understand future impacts of infrastructure developments like Cambodia's China-funded canal.
+By leveraging spatial data analysis techniques, the project seeks to provide insights into the country's economic development and identify trends that may shape its future.

 ## Objectives
-- To apply geospatial analytics techniques such as **[insert chosen theme, e.g., Spatial Point Patterns Analysis, Geographically Weighted Regression Models, etc.]**.
+- To apply geospatial analytics techniques such as **Spatial Point Patterns Analysis** and **Exploratory Spatial Data Analysis (ESDA)**.
-- To develop an interactive web application for exploring geospatial data.
+- To develop an interactive web application for exploring and visualizing economic and spatial data.
-- To visualize and interpret the spatial relationships present in real-world data.
+- To interpret the spatial relationships and economic trends across Vietnam from 2019 to 2023.
-- To provide a user-friendly tool for analyzing and interacting with geospatial data.
+- To provide a comprehensive tool for analyzing and interacting with geospatial economic data.

 ## Features
-- **Interactive Map**: A web-based interactive map allowing users to visualize **[insert feature, e.g., crime hotspots, disaster-affected regions, etc.]**.
+- **Interactive Map**: A web-based interactive map allowing users to visualize economic development (e.g., GDP, trade, FDI) across Vietnam’s provinces from 2019 to 2023.
-- **Data Exploration**: Users can filter, search, and explore datasets based on various parameters (e.g., time, location, severity).
+- **Data Exploration**: Users can filter, search, and explore datasets based on parameters such as time, economic indicator, and location.
-- **Statistical Analysis**: Includes spatial analysis techniques such as **[insert analysis methods, e.g., spatial clustering, regression models, spatial autocorrelation]**.
+- **Statistical Analysis**: Includes spatial clustering, geographically weighted regression models, and exploratory spatial data analysis to support in-depth analysis.
-- **Visualizations**: Detailed data visualizations such as heat maps, bar charts, and scatter plots to support analysis.
+- **Visualizations**: Heat maps, bar charts, and scatter plots provide easy-to-understand representations of economic trends.

 ## Tools and Technologies
-- **Web Mapping API(s)**: [Insert API, e.g., Leaflet, Mapbox, Google Maps API]
+- **Web Mapping API(s)**: Leaflet.js for interactive mapping.
-- **Data Visualization API(s)**: [Insert API, e.g., D3.js, Plotly, Chart.js]
+- **Data Visualization API(s)**: Plotly.js and D3.js for dynamic data visualizations.
-- **Geospatial Libraries**: [Insert libraries, e.g., `sf`, `tidyverse`, `spdep`]
+- **Geospatial Libraries**: `sf`, `tidyverse`, `spdep` for geospatial data wrangling and analysis in R.
-- **Backend**: R, Shiny (for interactive web applications)
+- **Backend**: R and Shiny for building the interactive web application.
-- **Frontend**: Quarto (for website creation), HTML, CSS
+- **Frontend**: Quarto for creating and publishing the project website on Netlify.
-- **Hosting**: Netlify (for publishing the project website)
+- **Hosting**: Netlify for website hosting.
-- **Version Control**: GitHub (for project collaboration and versioning)
+- **Version Control**: GitHub for version control and collaboration.

 ## Data Sources
-- **Primary Dataset**: [Insert dataset name, e.g., Armed Conflict Location & Event Data Project (ACLED) for Myanmar]
+- **Primary Dataset**: Vietnam’s economic indicators (GDP, trade, FDI) from the **World Bank** and **Asian Development Bank (ADB)**.
-- **Additional Datasets**: [Insert other datasets, e.g., National Statistical Office of Thailand, Philippine Statistics Authority, etc.]
+- **Additional Datasets**: Environmental data from the **Mekong River Commission (MRC)** and geopolitical data from **ACLED**, focusing on cross-border impacts and developments like the Cambodia-China canal.

 ## Setup Instructions
 1. **Clone the repository**: